leoncw/leoncw.github.io/docs/index.md

  </div>

  <div style="margin-left: 35%;">
-  <p> I'm currently a master's student of Statistics and Applied Probability at the University of California Santa Barbara (Graduating Spring '22).
+  <p> I recently earned my master's student of Statistics and Applied Probability at the University of California Santa Barbara (Graduated June '22).
 I lean  towards applied statistics and data science, but have taken some more theoretical coursework as well.
 I like applying statistical inferential and statistical models to environmental, ecological, and economic data.
 I also have significant experience with data cleaning, data management, and statistical programming (R, Python, Stata, SAS, Excel).
 Prior to graduate school, I worked for four years as an analyst in private sector antritrust economics.
 My primary undergraduate degree from the University of Virginia (BS, '16) is in <a href = "https://engineering.virginia.edu/departments/engineering-systems-and-environment/systems-engineering" target="_blank">Systems Engineering</a>.
 I also earned a second undergraduate degree in Economics (BA, '16).</p>
  </div>

 </div>